piqnt/svgexport/README.md

                  If input viewbox is not specified it will be inferred from input file.

 <output size>    <scale>x|<width>:<height>|<width>:|:<height>
-                 If output size is specified as width:height, <resize mode> is used.
+                 If output size is specified as width:height, <viewbox mode> is used.

-<resize mode>    crop|pad
+<viewbox mode>   crop|pad
-                 Crop or pad input to match output aspect ratio, default mode is "crop".
+                 Crop (slice) or pad (extend) input to match output aspect ratio, default mode is "crop".

-<datafile>       A JSON file with following content:
+<datafile>       Path of a JSON file with following content:
                  [ {
                    "input" : "<input file> <options>",
                    "output": [ "<output file> <options>", ... ]